samuel-sshi/IYAGIKOREAN-Bookshop-Website/README.md

 Credits:
-All media used is in this unpublished website belongs to its rightful owners.
+All media used is in this project belongs to its rightful owners.